JuhoL/ProjectEuler/README.md

 So, in a nut-shell:
 1. If you are interested in Project Euler and are perhaps already workingo n the problems, GO AWAY!
 You'll ruin the fun.
-2. Iy tou are interested in Project Euler and want to copy-paste solutions like a lousy dog that you are, GO AWAY!
+2. If you are interested in Project Euler and want to copy-paste solutions like a lousy dog that you are, GO AWAY!
 There are much better solutions available.
 3. If you cannot be arsed less about Project Euler, GO AWAY!
 I don't know what you are doing in here in the first place.
 4. If you have already solved the problems and want to take a look at how others have solved the problems, then feel free to rummage around.